-On 11 November 2023, the Company liquidated its subsidiary, Singlife Financial Pte Ltd of which its nominal value of 135,063,850 has been removed from the Company's investment in subsidiaries.
+In prior financial year, on 11 November 2023, the Company liquidated its subsidiary, Singlife Financial Pte Ltd of which its nominal value of 135,063,850 has been removed from the Company's investment in subsidiaries.

-On 22 December 2023, the Company's subsidiary, Singlife Propel Pte Ltd has performed a capital reduction exercise comprising 381,864,605 ordinary shares to 1,194,787 ordinary shares.
+In prior financial year, on 22 December 2023, the Company's subsidiary, Singlife Propel Pte Ltd has performed a capital reduction exercise comprising 381,864,605 ordinary shares to 1,194,787 ordinary shares.
 Correspondingly, a nominal value of 7,000,000 has been removed from the Company's investment in subsidiaries.